juice-shop/multi-juicer/architecture.md

 ### Score Display and Updates

-1. Frontend establishes long polling connections to score endpoints
+1. Frontend establishes long polling connections to score and activity feed endpoints
 2. Balancer's scoring service calculates scores by querying all team deployments
 3. When scores change, waiting long poll requests receive immediate responses
-4. Clients display updated scores and re-establish long polling connections
+4. Clients display updated scores and activity feed, then re-establish long polling connections
 5. Process repeats to provide real-time updates with minimal server overhead

+### Activity Feed Updates

+1. Frontend establishes a long polling connection to `/balancer/api/activity-feed`
+2. Server returns the 15 most recent challenge solve events with team names, challenge details, and timestamps
+3. When new challenges are solved (scores update), the long poll request completes with fresh activity data
+4. Frontend displays the new activity in the live activity sidebar
+5. Client automatically re-establishes the long polling connection with the last update timestamp
+6. If no updates occur within 25 seconds, server returns 204 No Content and client retries

 ### Instance Cleanup